I’m flawed, but I’m learning to change what I can and to try and love the bits I can’t.

 I’ve also been continuously trying to answer a personal question – ‘What do I love?’

-In the last year, particularly since being made redundant, I’ve come to the conclusion that writing fits into this category – but I need to also apply this question to other areas of my life (and answer it).
+In the last few years – particularly since being made redundant in 2016, I’ve come to the conclusion that writing fits into this category – but I need to also apply this question to other areas of my life (and conclusively answer it).

 As well as improve myself physically I also wanted to create something with my blog that I will be proud of when I look back at where I came from.
 Hopefully it’s an accurate and frank record of how I did (or didn’t do) things to improve my life and the times when I dealt with both highs and lows.

-If you’re struggling, just like I still do then I hope we can do it together.
+If you’re struggling – just like I still do from time to time then I hope we can do it together.

 The sky’s the limit!